-Mycorrhizal fungi form symbiotic relationships with plants at the root level.
-These fungi enshroud and, in some case, penetrate the structure of plant roots to form an intimate connection that facilitates a 2-way nutrient exchange.
-The mycelium of mycorrhizal fungi essentially extend the roots system of their associated plants to help the plants easily draw in nutrients, minerals, and water from afar.
+Mycorrhizal fungi powder forms symbiotic relationships with plants at the root level.
+These fungi enshroud and, in some cases, penetrate the structure of plant roots to form an intimate connection that facilitates a 2-way nutrient exchange.
+The mycelium of mycorrhizal fungi powder essentially extends the roots system of their associated plants to help the plants easily draw in nutrients, minerals, and water from afar.
 In return, the mycorrhizal plant provides the fungus with photosynthesized sugars.

 Improve plant root growth and development

 Increase the uptake and mobilization of phosphate in all crops

 Increase and facilitate nutrient and translocation from the soil and root cuticle parenchyma to Xylem, Phloem, elements like nitrogen, potassium, iron, manganese, magnesium, copper, zinc, boron, Sulphur, and molybdenum

 Effective in overcoming the stress condition like drought, disease incidence, and deficiency of the crop

 Enhance product quality and increase the immune power of the crop